aaren/pandoc-reference-filter/README.md

 pandoc, making it possible to reference images and sections that have attribute tags.

+This filter uses the same `@` syntax as citations, with priority given to internal references if there is a key clash.

+This filter allows both `\ref` and `\autoref` referencing styles to be used, toggled with a metadata switch.

 Supported output formats are latex, html, html5 and markdown.
 The markdown output format can be used to convert markdown-with-figure-attributes into currently valid pandoc